 Wolves have a strict group hierarchy.
 Only the dominant male and female will reproduce, but all members of the group help with rearing the young.
 When traveling, the pack leader will either be the dominant male or female, with the other dominant wolf towards the rear to protect the weaker members.

-During weaning, pups will share their mother’s food, but as they mature, they will be encouraged to feed from the carcass with the other group members or to hunt small prey animals for themselves.
+During weaning, pups will share their mother’s food, but as they mature, they will be encouraged to feed on the carcass with the other group members or to hunt small prey animals for themselves.

 Living in a group means wolves are better able to bring down large prey animals, which provides more food for the group.
-A large family unit also means there are more individuals able to help with the care of the cubs, which ensure better chances of survival.
+A large family unit also means there are more individuals able to help with the care of the cubs, which ensures better chances of survival.

 Another benefit to living in a group is the conservation of body heat.
 We see this best in prey animals such as rabbits.
 They live in large groups with complex underground burrows.
 The night-time temperature can drop within these burrows, so group members will sleep huddled together for warmth.
-A mother will give birth to her litter and then seal the nesting chamber.
+A mother will give birth to her litter and seal the nesting chamber.
 During this time, the littermates remain close together to maintain a stable temperature.

 Locomotion can be thought of as a group effort rather than based on each individual.
 When birds migrate, they travel in a uniform ‘V’ formation.
 This is not just a coincidence.
 The lead bird creates a slipstream in the air currents, giving less turbulence for the birds behind.
 Every so often, another individual will trade places with the lead bird so they can rest in the smooth air currents.

 Living in a group also decreases the chances of being predated.
-Since a large group has so many members, the weakest are always most at risk.
-Healthy individuals have a greater chance of avoiding predators in a large community than a small group with a handful of members.
+Since a large group has many members, the weakest are always most at risk.
+Healthy individuals have a greater chance of avoiding predators in a large community than in a small group with a handful of members.